sardemff7/git-eventc/README.md

     * Examples: `http://cgit.example.com/%s/diff/?id2=%s&id=%s` or `http://gitweb.example.com/?p=%s.git;a=commitdiff;hp=%s;h=%s`
 * `git-eventc.repository`: used as `repository-name` (not meaningful in system configuration)

-It alse has some basic support for Gitolite environment variables:
+It also has some basic support for Gitolite environment variables:

 * `GL_USER`: used as `pusher-name`
 * `GL_REPO`: used as `repository-name`